Extending the Reach of Alberta Ballet

 Professional-quality ballet instruction for all ages.
 Alberta Ballet Classes are a key part of Alberta Ballet Community.
 These classes welcome participants from preschool to adult, offering exceptional instruction with live music accompaniment and the artistic integrity that defines Alberta Ballet.

-Students attend multiple classes each week to deepen their skills, artistry, and understanding of the discipline.
+Students attend classes each week to deepen their skills, artistry, and understanding of the discipline.
 These programs, offered out of our Calgary and Edmonton studios, nurture focus, creativity, and confidence — giving students the skills to grow, perform, and find joy in movement.

 Students also benefit from ties to the professional company—with ticket discounts, behind-the-scenes opportunities, and, for younger dancers, the chance to perform in beloved productions like The Nutcracker, Cinderella and Hansel and Gretel

-For many families, Alberta Ballet Classes are both an introduction to the art form and a pathway to lifelong appreciation of dance.
+For many families, Alberta Ballet Classes are both an introduction to the art form and a pathway to a lifelong appreciation of dance.

 Community Engagement